j-sherrick/astro-tutorial/README.md

 ### 🚀 Why Astro?

 Astro stands as a cutting-edge web framework designed to empower developers in crafting swift websites that lean on minimal client-side JavaScript.
-This choice highlights my personal preference for performance and efficiency, steering clear of bulkier frameworks like WordPress, to ensure a superior user experience.
-It showcases my agility and proficiency in navigating the fast-paced world of web development, all while providing a development experience that is delightfully engaging and satisfying.
+This choice highlights my personal preference for performance and efficiency (steering clear of bulkier frameworks like WordPress), to ensure a superior user experience.
+Astro provides a development experience that is delightfully engaging and satisfying, while showcasing my proficiency in navigating the fast-paced world of web development frameworks.

 ## Features

-- *Custom Astro Theme*: Tailored specifically for Integra Tech Support, showcasing our brand and the services we offer.
+- **Custom Astro Theme**: Tailored specifically for Integra Tech Support, showcasing our brand and the services we offer.
-- *Responsive Design*: Ensures a seamless user experience across all devices.
+- **Responsive Design**: Ensures a seamless user experience across all devices.
-- *Optimized Performance*: Leveraging Astro's capabilities for a fast-loading website, improving SEO and user engagement.
+- **Optimized Performance**: Leveraging Astro's capabilities for a fast-loading website, improving SEO and user engagement.
-- *Dynamic Content*: Showcasing company projects, services, and the industries we serve with interactive elements and up-to-date information.
+- **Dynamic Content**: Showcasing company projects, services, and the industries we serve with interactive elements and up-to-date information.
-- *Tech Stack Showcase*: Demonstrates expertise in HTML, CSS, JavaScript, TypeScript, and Astro.
+- **Tech Stack Showcase**: Demonstrates expertise in HTML, CSS, JavaScript, TypeScript, and Astro.

 ## 👀 Want to learn more?